mattstell96/mmm_linear_regression/README.md

 2. **Diminishing returns:** The marginal benefit (in terms of sales, impressions, new customers...) of increasing ad investment from $1 to $100 is greater than the one that results from increasing from $500 to $599.

 These two concepts cannot be ignored.
-In particular, in every MMM project the ad investment for a given channel should always be transformed into AdStock using one of 3 functional forms: *classic AdStock, Hill AdStock, Carryover*.
+In particular, in every MMM project the ad investment for a given channel should always be transformed into AdStock using one of 4 functional forms: *classic (exponential) AdStock, Hill AdStock, Carryover, or [Weibull AdStock](https://github.com/annalectnl/weibull-adstock/blob/master/adstock_weibull_annalect.pdf)*.

 💡 In this project the AdStock transformation is the most basic one: ***AdStock(t) = AdStock(t-1) * Decay_Factor + Investment(t)***